KNL’s CNHF Manpack radio – the new standard for operational communications

 Geocasting, as the name suggests, means broadcasting a message to a pre-determined area where the recipients are known to be located.
 Most often situations that necessitate geocasting are operations where patrols or other personnel are scattered over a vast geographical area, and they must be kept updated with mission-critical information.

-Owing to its capability to monitor a high number of channels at the same time, KNL’s Manpack radios can be used to broadcast messages to recipients residing in an area down to 10 kilometres by 10 kilometres.
+Owing to its capability to monitor a high number of channels at the same time, manpack operational communications can be used to broadcast messages to recipients residing in an area down to 10 kilometres by 10 kilometres.

-The KNL Manpack also supports multicasting, which is another highly efficient one-to-many traffic delivering technique in which a message is conveyed simultaneously to selected users.
+The KNL Manpack HF radio also supports multicasting, which is another highly efficient one-to-many traffic delivering technique in which a message is conveyed simultaneously to selected users.

-The manpack radio’s long battery life enable even longer missions
+The manpack HF radio’s long battery life enable even longer missions

-To ensure even smoother and easier use during operations and missions, the KNL Manpack has been put through strenuous testing, which gained it the MIL-STD-810H standard.
+To ensure even smoother and easier operational communications use during missions, the KNL Manpack HF radio has been put through strenuous environmental testing, which gained it the MIL-STD-810H standard.

-To be awarded the MIL-STD-810H standard, the radio was tested against harsh environmental conditions and physical stress.
-Some examples of the test are:
+To be awarded the MIL-STD-810H standard, the radio endured KNL’s harsh environmental testing conditions and physical stress.
+Some examples of the environmental testing are:

 • High temperature